cpb/sexp_cli_tools/README.md

         - The second element is the child sub-tree that contains the `super(args)` call, in this case, a method definition!
         - The first element is the whole s-expression input.
         - The last element was the matching subtree, just the `s(:super, s(:lvar, :args))` for the call to `super(args)`.
-  - [ ] Iterate on the `SuperCaller::MATCHER` to include a method definition in the search if we need more context to find the method name.
+  - [x] Iterate on the `SuperCaller::MATCHER` to include a method definition in the search if we need more context to find the method name.
     - If the `Sexp::Matcher` is changed to include a method definition containing a call to super, will the method definition sub-tree be the first element of the `MatchCollection` ?
+      - It will likely be the last element, based on above observations.
+      - However, maybe we could traverse a portion of the `MatchCollection` looking for the nearest method definition!
+  - [ ] `MatchCollection` also responds to `/`, what is the resulting `MatchCollection` if we drop the first and last elements and look for the first method definition?

 ###### Capturing the Superclass name